nikhilnair31/BUILDMODE-Server/README.md

 ## To-Do

+- [ ] Add unsubscribe link in emails
+- [ ] Improve digest prompt for better recommendations
+- [ ] Improve summary prompt for more digestible information
+- [ ] Improve digest & summary styling (use Limitless/Vapi/Claude as examples)
+- [ ] Add tracker data to see the posts users opened
 - [ ] Fix querying
     - Fix including booleans
     - Add color parsing?
+- [ ] Think of better system to track user interest
+    - Maybe a graph
+    - Track recency for decay and frequency for interest signals
+    - Track in vector space for topic clusters
 - [ ] Create nudges system

 ## Setup